cstensonpv/CanvasProject/server/README.md

 ## Installation

-type 'npm install' in the testserver folder.
+type 'npm install' in the server folder.
 All the node modules required for this project will automatically be installed.

 ## Get started
-Start the server by typing 'node app.js' in the server root folder.
+Start the server by typing 'npm start' in the server root folder which start the app.js file.
 The server is listening on port 8080.

 # Documentation